fixflex/backend/README.md

+# For more information about the project please see the [Documentation](https://github.com/fixflex/)

 # Tech Stack And Tools ✨

 - `Node.js`: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable network applications.